 Arabic Literature (ar. al-Adab al-ʿArabī)

-In Miftāḥ al-Qurʾān, students will learn words and phrases from the Qurʾān, gradually increasing towards full sentences and paragraphs.
+In Miftāḥ al-Qurʾān, students will learn words and phrases from the Qurʾān, gradually building up towards full sentences and paragraphs.

 • Practice negotiating Arabic texts.